APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

+   Vleg:  A DNSSEC-Validating resolver that does not implement this
+      mechanism will respond with an A or AAAA RRset response for "kskroll-sentinel-is-ta", an A record response for "kskroll- sentinel-not-ta" and SERVFAIL for the invalid name.

    nonV:  A non-DNSSEC-Validating resolver will respond with an A or
       AAAA record response for "kskroll-sentinel-is-ta", an A record